systembugtj/angular-gamepad/README.md

 [angular-gamepad](https://github.com/pcx360/angular-gamepad/) is an [AngularJS](https://angularjs.org/) module written in [TypeScript](http://en.wikipedia.org/wiki/TypeScript).
 It provides access to gamepad information using the [Gamepad W3C API](https://dvcs.w3.org/hg/gamepad/raw-file/default/gamepad.html).
 It is designed to work like [angular-hotkeys](https://github.com/chieffancypants/angular-hotkeys/): configuration-centric gamepad shortcuts.
 There is also a small convenience controller that provides direct access to gamepad information.

+## Demo

+The [demo page](https://pcx360.github.com/angular-gamepad/) provides examples of what can be done using the library.

 ## Compatibility

 The Gamepad API is not supported by all browsers.

 The latest version of Chrome, Firefox or Opera is recommended.

 Internet Explorer and Safari do not support the Gamepad API yet.